Operationalizing content moderation "accuracy" in the Digital Services Act: The Digital Services Act

 \section{The Digital Services Act}

-The Digital Services Act (DSA), recently adopted by the EU, will be fully applicable from February 17th, 2024 onwards, and introduces a comprehensive new framework for content moderation.
+The Digital Services Act (DSA), fully applicable since February 17th, 2024, introduces a comprehensive new framework for content moderation.
 Social media providers with more than 45 million average monthly active recipients in the Union (Art.
 33(1) DSA), which currently includes U.S.-established platforms Twitter, Instagram, Youtube, and Facebook, are classified as ``very large online platforms'' (VLOPs) and will have to comply with the full set of requirements set forth in the Act.\footnote{\url{https://ec.europa.eu/commission/presscorner/detail/en/ip_23_2413.}} This work focuses on the transparency reporting obligations on content moderation introduced by Art.
 15(1).

-\paragraph{The ``Brussels Effect''.} The DSA is a milestone legal instrument targeting content moderation.
-Hence, our study of the Act may have an impact beyond the EU---a phenomenon termed the ``the Brussels effect'' \cite{bradford_brussels_2012}.
+\paragraph{Territorial scope} The DSA is a milestone legal instrument targeting content moderation.
+Hence, our study of the Act may have an impact beyond the EU---a phenomenon termed the ``Brussels effect'' \cite{bradford_brussels_2012}.
 For one, nation-states outside of the EU will likely reference the DSA in considering legislation for their own jurisdictions.
 As companies may already have the infrastructure to satisfy EU requirements, adopting all or some of the DSA poses a low regulatory burden.
 Moreover, the DSA (like the GDPR) has a broad territorial scope, and requires companies operating in the EU to apply EU standards to all users, regardless of their nationality (Art.
 2(1) DSA).
-Since the EU is the world's largest single market, companies often choose to abide by EU regulations instead of forfeiting such business opportunity.

 \paragraph{Considerations for future implementation} The Commission has begun to adopt implementing and designating decisions for the DSA.\footnote{\url{https://digital-strategy.ec.europa.eu/en/policies/digital-services-act-package}} In addition, a new European Centre for Algorithmic Transparency has been established to support the Commission in analyzing transparency reports.\footnote{\url{https://algorithmic-transparency.ec.europa.eu/}} The effects of the Regulation will have to be reviewed by 2025 and 2027 (Art.
 91 DSA)---allowing for an ongoing debate on its implementation and potential future amendments.